ViewComponent/view_component/README.md

 )
 ```

-This will allow you to create files such as `app/components/widget_controller.js`, where the controller identifier matches the `data-controller` attribute in the component's HTML template.
+This enables the creation of files such as `app/components/widget_controller.js`, where the controller identifier matches the `data-controller` attribute in the component's HTML template.

 ### Testing

-Unit test components directly, using the `render_inline` test helper.
-If you have a `capybara` test dependency, Capybara matchers will be available in your tests:
+Unit test components directly, using the `render_inline` test helper, asserting against the rendered output.

+Capybara matchers are available if the gem is installed:

 ```ruby
 require "view_component/test_case"